abdalmoniem/AVR4L/README.md

 ## Known Issues:
 1. Upload fails with message `permission denied`:
-	AVR-Studio requires super user permissions to upload sketches, you can either:
+	AVR4L requires super user permissions to upload sketches, you can either:
-	1. `sudo avr-studio` from a terminal
+	1. `sudo avr4l` from a terminal
 	2. or add your user to the `dialout` group, most programmers are listed in this group:

 		`sudo adduser YOUR_USER dialout`